rohan-dhir/personal-website/README.md

 # Personal Website

 This is my personal website designed to showcase my talent.
+This website is published through Netlify.

 ## Developed Using